dotnet/docs-aspire/docs/azure/integrations-overview.md

 #### Install App Host package

-To use any of this functionality, you must install the [📦 Aspire.Hosting.Azure](https://nuget.org/packages/Aspire.Hosting.Azure) NuGet package:
+To use any of this functionality, the [📦 Aspire.Hosting.Azure](https://nuget.org/packages/Aspire.Hosting.Azure) NuGet package must be installed:

 ### [.NET CLI](#tab/dotnet-cli)